sambunting/nuxt-docs/docs/listr2/content/en/general-usage/skipping-a-task.md

    */
   suffixSkips?: boolean
   /**
-   * collapse error messages in to single message in task title
+   * collapse error messages into single message in the task title
    * @default true
    */
 ```